Omnet-digital/nomad7/README.md

 I have included the ,index and .css file

-The compete 20 page website runs on my local drive alongside the image files etc - please let me know if you would like to see the full site :)
+The compete 20 page website runs on my local drive alongside the image files etc - please let me know if you would like to see the full site :) See the code here :)

 https://github.com/Omnet-digital/nomad7/blob/master/mystylesheet